aaashah/TMT_FYP/README.md

 ## Plotting and Visualisation

-Python plotting scripts are provided in the `plots/` directory:
+Python plotting scripts are provided in the `plots/` directory.

-- `population_over_time.py`: Plots the total agent count over time.
-- `attachment_distribution.py`: Tracks the proportions of each attachment type per turn.
-- `volunteers_vs_required.py`: Compares voluntary self-sacrifice counts to required eliminations.

 Visualisation of the agent simulation on the grid environment is also provided in the Python script `grid_visualiser.py`.